data-mkdozistats/weather-analysis-project/README.md

-# weather-analysis-project
-My first weather data analysis project using Python and Pandas.
-# Weather Analysis Project

-## Overview
+rint("""
+WEATHER ANALYSIS PROJECT

+OVERVIEW
-This project analyzes weather data using Python, Pandas, and Matplotlib.
+This project analyzes weather data using Python, Pandas, Matplotlib, and SciPy.
+The objective is to understand the distribution and variability of weather variables such as Temperature, Humidity, Rainfall, and Wind Speed through descriptive statistical analysis and graphical visualization.

-## Dataset
+DATASET
+The dataset contains daily weather observations with the following variables:

 - Date
-- Temperature
+- Temperature (°C)
-- Humidity
+- Humidity (%)
-- Rainfall
+- Rainfall (mm)
-- WindSpeed
+- WindSpeed (km/h)

-## Tools Used
+TOOLS USED

 - Python
 - Pandas
 - Matplotlib
+- SciPy
 - Jupyter Notebook
 - VS Code

+ANALYSIS PERFORMED

+Descriptive Statistics
+- Mean
+- Median
+- Mode
+- Range
+- Quartile Deviation
+- Standard Deviation

-## Analysis
+Distribution Analysis
+- Skewness
-- Data Inspection
+- Kurtosis
-- Statistical Summary
+- Distribution Interpretation

+Data Visualization
-- Temperature Analysis
+- Bar Diagram
-- Temperature Trend Graph
+- Histogram
-- Rainfall vs Temperature Scatter Plot
-- Correlation Analysis
+- Frequency Polygon

-## Key Findings
+KEY FINDINGS

+Temperature
 - Highest Temperature: 35°C
 - Lowest Temperature: 26°C
-- Average Temperature: 30.2°C
-- Correlation between Rainfall and Temperature: -0.697

-## Conclusion
-As rainfall increases, temperature tends to decrease.
-The data shows a moderately strong negative relationship between rainfall and temperature.
+- Distribution analyzed using Histogram and Frequency Polygon.

+Humidity
+- Values ranged from 50% to 78%.
+- Moderate variation observed across the month.

+Rainfall
+- Most days recorded low or no rainfall.
+- Positively skewed distribution due to a few high-rainfall days.

+Wind Speed
+- Wind speed ranged from 5 to 20 km/h.
+- Distribution showed moderate variability.

+STATISTICAL INTERPRETATION

+- Skewness was calculated to determine whether the data distribution is positively skewed, negatively skewed, or approximately symmetric.
+- Kurtosis was calculated to identify whether the distribution is Leptokurtic, Mesokurtic, or Platykurtic.

+CONCLUSION

+The weather dataset was successfully analyzed using descriptive statistics and graphical techniques.
+Measures of central tendency and dispersion provided insights into the typical weather conditions and variability.
+Histograms, Bar Diagrams, and Frequency Polygons helped visualize the distribution of each weather variable, while Skewness and Kurtosis provided information about the shape of the distributions.
+""")